Frequently Asked Questions

 Finally I have my own experience of miracles to report.
 An article I wrote in 2007 when I was in India, further outlines various Christian positions on miracles, specific medical documentation of miracles, and events that I personally witnessed.
 This is just one event.
 I have had other miraculous experiences as well, as have numerous close friends.
+Another miraculous event radically altered my business career, and I’ve written about this in one of my bestselling books.
 From my own personal experience there can be no doubt that there is a supernatural world that intersects our familiar physical world.

 You cannot look up at the stars at night without pondering the significance of it all.
 You wonder about the mysteries of time and eternity.

 “For God loved the world so much that he gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.”

 Having a relationship with the Creator of the Universe is not complicated.
 It’s simple.
 It’s as simple as acknowledging His love and his power, and inviting him to be the forgiver of your sins and the leader of your life.